-- A7.5.1.1 Examiners must have expertise in the research area of the student's thesis and be demonstrably research active. - A7.5.1.2 The examining team must collectively have experience in the topic(s) to be examined and must have experience of a minimum of two or more previous examinations at the level of the award.
-The external examiner should have experience of at least one examination at or above the level of the award. - A7.5.1.4 Examiners are required to maintain confidentiality within the examining process and in particular with respect to the thesis once it has been received, until publication.
+- A7.5.1.1 Examiners must have expertise in the research area of the student's thesis and bedemonstrably research active. - A7.5.1.2 The examining team must collectively have experience in the topic(s) to be

+- examined and must have examined a minimum of two or more previous examinations at the level of the award.
+The external examiner must have examined at least one examination at or above the level of the award. - A7.5.1.3 Examiners are required to maintain confidentiality within the examining process and in particular with respect to the thesis once it has been received, until publication.